kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

                                ClientHello...client Finished)
                                = resumption_master_secret

-The * means that if client authentication was requested the `SSc` value should be used.
+*: if client authentication was requested, the `SSc` value should be used.
 Otherwise, the `0` value is used.
 ~~~

 ### Abbreviated AuthKEM key schedule